mattbuergler/pdp-simulator/README.md

     cd pdp-sim-tf
     ```

-We recomment to run pdp-sim-tf in a virtual python environment using pipenv.
-The installation of pipenv is described in the [documentation](docs/user/setup_python_environment.md)
+We recommend running pdp-sim-tf in a virtual python environment using pipenv.
+The installation of pipenv is described in the [documentation](docs/user/setup_python_environment.md).

 3. Install the required dependencies using pipenv: